Scarlett Johansson

-Scarlett Ingrid Johansson (/dʒoʊˈhænsən/; born November 22, 1984) is an American actress and singer.
-Her films as a leading actress have grossed over billion worldwide, making her the highest-grossing lead actor in history.
-Johansson's various accolades include a British Academy Film Award and Tony Award, as well as nominations for two Academy Awards and five Golden Globe Awards.
+Scarlett Ingrid Johansson (/dʒoʊˈhænsən/; born November 22, 1984) is an American actress, singer, producer, and director.
+Her films as a leading actress have grossed over billion worldwide, making her the third-highest-grossing actor in history.
+Her accolades include a British Academy Film Award and Tony Award, as well as nominations for two Academy Awards and five Golden Globe Awards.
+She was the world's highest-paid actress in 2018, 2019, and 2025.

-Johansson first appeared on stage in an off-Broadway play as a child actress.
+Johansson first appeared as a child actress on stage in an off-Broadway play.
 She made her film debut in the fantasy comedy North (1994) and gained early recognition for her roles in Manny & Lo (1996), The Horse Whisperer (1998), and Ghost World (2001).
-Her shift to adult roles came in 2003 with Lost in Translation, for which she won the BAFTA Award for Best Actress.
-She continued to gain praise for playing a 17th-century servant in Girl with a Pearl Earring (2003), a troubled teenager in A Love Song for Bobby Long (2004) and a struggling actress in Match Point (2005).
-The lattermost marked her first collaboration with Woody Allen, who later directed her in Scoop (2006) and Vicky Cristina Barcelona (2008).
-Johansson's other works of this period include The Prestige (2006) and the albums Anywhere I Lay My Head (2008) and Break Up (2009), both of which charted on the Billboard 200.
+In 2003, she marked her transition to mature roles with acclaimed performances in Lost in Translation, for which she won the BAFTA Award for Best Actress, and Girl with a Pearl Earring.
+Her profile continued to grow with roles in A Love Song for Bobby Long (2004), The Prestige (2006), and the Woody Allen films Match Point (2005) and Vicky Cristina Barcelona (2008).
+During this period, she released the albums Anywhere I Lay My Head (2008), and Break Up (2009), both of which charted on the Billboard 200.
+Johansson also expanded into stage with starring roles in the Broadway revivals of A View from the Bridge (2010), for which she won the Tony Award for Best Featured Actress in a Play, and Cat on a Hot Tin Roof (2013).

-In 2010, Johansson debuted on Broadway in a revival of A View from the Bridge, which won her the Tony Award for Best Performance by a Featured Actress in a Play, and began portraying Black Widow in the Marvel Cinematic Universe film Iron Man 2.
-She reprised the role in eight films, leading up to her solo feature Black Widow (2021), gaining global stardom.
-During this period, Johansson starred in the science fiction films Her (2013), Under the Skin (2013) and Lucy (2014).
-She received two simultaneous Academy Award nominations—Best Actress and Best Supporting Actress—for the respective roles of an actress going through a divorce in the drama Marriage Story (2019) and a single mother in Nazi Germany in the satire Jojo Rabbit (2019), becoming one of the few actors to achieve this feat.
+Johansson achieved global stardom for portraying Natasha Romanoff / Black Widow in eight films across the Marvel Cinematic Universe (MCU), beginning with Iron Man 2 (2010) and culminating with her solo feature Black Widow (2021).
+During this period, Johansson also starred in the science fiction films Her (2013), Under the Skin (2013), and Lucy (2014).
+She received two simultaneous Academy Award nominations—Best Actress and Best Supporting Actress—for the respective performances as an actress going through a divorce in the drama Marriage Story (2019) and a single mother living in Nazi Germany in the satire Jojo Rabbit (2019), becoming one of the few actors to achieve this feat.

-The world's highest-paid actress in 2018 and 2019, Johansson has been featured multiple times on the Forbes Celebrity 100 list.
-Time named her one of the 100 most influential people in the world in 2021 and 2025.
+Time magazine named her on its Time 100 list of the most influential people in the world in 2021 and 2025.
 Labeled a sex symbol, Johansson has been referred to as one of the world's most attractive women by various media outlets.
-She is a prominent brand endorser and supports several charitable causes.
-Divorced from actor Ryan Reynolds and businessman Romain Dauriac, Johansson has been married to comedian Colin Jost since 2020.
-She has two children, one with Dauriac and another with Jost.
+She is also a prominent brand endorser and supports several charitable causes.